flaviusb/whyso.co.nz/about.md

 Why so Limited is the brainchild of [flaviusb](http://flaviusb.net).

-We make Android apps and server side, and frameworks for the production of apps.
+We make Android apps, server side infrastructure, and frameworks for the production of apps and infrastructure.